Key Takeaways

 The Distribution Problem Killing Your Content ROI

-There’s a distribution ratio problem endemic to funded B2B startups.
+There is a distribution ratio problem endemic to funded B2B startups.

 The result: excellent content that almost nobody sees.

-A 3,000-word comprehensive guide on a high-intent keyword, properly researched and optimized, can generate organic traffic for 3–5 years.
+A 3,000-word comprehensive guide on a high-intent keyword, properly researched and optimised, can generate organic traffic for 3–5 years.
 But if it sits on a domain with no backlinks and no promotion push in the first 30 days, it competes with nothing and ranks accordingly.

-According to the Content Marketing Institute’s B2B Benchmarks report, 73% of B2B marketers use content marketing: but only 40% have a documented strategy, and even fewer have a documented distribution strategy.
+According to the Content Marketing Institute’s B2B Benchmarks report, 73% of B2B marketers use content marketing, but only 40% have a documented strategy, and even fewer have a documented distribution strategy.
 The content creates the differentiation; the distribution creates the discovery.

 - Email: newsletter to existing subscribers (warm, high-intent audience)